petekinnecom/test_launcher/README.md

 #Test Launcher -->

 Test Launcher takes some input and tries to figure out what test you want to run.
 It makes running tests on the command line much easier.
+Test Launcher works with Minitest and probably TestUnit.
+RSpec isn't supported.
+If you use RSpec and you think this would be handy, let me know!

 Let's suppose you want to run the test `test_name` in your `blog_post_test.rb`.